 - Decision making and lobbying in the European Union.

 - Politics, public policies and lobbying in Italy.

 - Written exam: 70% final grade.

-The oral and written presentations will be valid till the end of the 2015-2016 academic year.
+The oral and written presentations are valid till the end of the academic year.